mmujica93/MESII_Dataset/README.md

 ## 📚 Citation

-If you use the MESSII dataset in your research, please cite the corresponding publication (details to be added here soon).
+If you use the MESII dataset in your research, please cite the corresponding publication (details to be added here soon).

 ---